LaTonia-Mertica/epicapis/README.md

 ### **BASIC STRUCTURE: API KEY | HASH | TS**

 - create a file to store the api key (ie. apikey.js) . ..
-  `module.exports = apikeyhere`
+  `module.exports = apikeyhere` **or** `export default "apikeyhere";`. while `module.exports =` works, it is the previous method and requires a `require("filenamewithextensionhere")` statement in the receiving file. more modern is `export default` that requires an import in the receiving file.

 - add that file to the gitignore file.
   `apikey.js`

-- in the file using the api key, assign a variable to the api key as a require statement.
+- in the file using the api key aka the receiving file, assign a variable to the api key as a require statement:
   `const apikey = require("./apikey");`
+  **OR**
+- in the file using the api key aka the receiving file, import the file containing the apikey at/near the top of the file:
+  `import apikey.js`

+###### **note:** again, import/export is the more modern and recommended implemenation method. both are included here for posterity of demonstration - ie. if you see or work in legacy code

 - use the variable assigned to the api key in every instance the actual api key would normally be used.
   `http://gateway.marvel.com/v1/public/creators?ts=1&apikey=${apikey}`